PiyushKumar00/Loan-Default-Prediction/README.md

 6. [Conclusion](#conclusion)
 7. [How to Run](#how-to-run)

-## Introduction
-Provide a detailed explanation of the project's motivation, goals, and context.

 ## About the dataset:
- This dataset contains information about the credit landscape (credit loan provided to customers) of a large Singapore bank
+ This dataset contains information about the credit landscape (credit loan provided to customers) of a large Singapore bank as -- (checking_balance,	months_loan_duration	,credit_history,purpose	,amount	,savings_balance	,employment_duration,	percent_of_income,	years_at_residence,	age,	other_credit	,housing,	existing_loans_count,	dependents	 and default )

+where default is the target variable

 ## Methodology
-Outline the steps taken to process the data, engineer features, and build the machine learning model.

 ## Results
 Summarize the key findings and model performance metrics.